 Beans contain amino acids, the protein building blocks that the body uses to heal and make new tissues, such as bone, muscle, hair, skin, and blood.

-You can also choose to buy Carolina Rice or a similar type of rice.
+You can also buy Carolina Rice or a similar type of rice.
 Yellow rice is also one of the best rice.
 Rice dishes are usually grainy when the proper water ratio is used.

 Rice and Beans: adapted and updated.
 Recipe from My Favorite Recipes by Marie-Denise Celestin.